 Understanding Your Opponent’s Tactics

 Sadly, the defendant in a slip and fall case is rarely going to volunteer to pay you enough to cover your expenses.

 Instead, they’ll try to claim a series of things.

 First, they’ll try to claim that they didn’t have sufficient time to learn of the hazard or to mitigate it.

 If they can’t do that, they’ll try to prove you knew about the hazard and assumed the risk of passing through the area where the hazard could cause you to slip and fall.

 Finally, they may try to claim you failed to “mitigate your losses.”

-Then?
-Call a qualified personal injury lawyer as soon as you can.
+Then, call a qualified personal injury lawyer as soon as you can.
 Don’t give the defense a head start by waiting.
 Don’t open yourself up to the possibility of hurting your case by talking to insurance representatives.
 Just find a lawyer, and call.
-Remember, you don’t need any money out-of-pocket: we work on contingency.
+Remember, you don’t need any money out-of-pocket: we will work on contingency.

 Working with us means working with some of Canada’s toughest litigators.
-You’ll be letting the property owner’s insurance company know you mean business.
+You’ll be letting the property owner’s insurance company knows you mean business.

 Call (403) 219-0196 to schedule a consultation today.